 In my experience, sometimes an uncooperative spouse will realize the seriousness of the separation once litigation has been initiated.
 Once the matter is in the court process, it is not uncommon for an uncooperative spouse to be persuaded by their counsel (if any) or by a judge, to try and resolve the matter through alternative dispute resolution options such as Mediation, Arbitration, or Mediation/Arbitration rather than proceeding to trial.

 To summarize, an uncooperative spouse cannot stop you from separating and/or obtaining a divorce.
 A family law lawyer can help you access the options available to you.

-If you would like more information on this or other issues, please visit our website.
-If you would like advice on your own family law matter, please call (905) 581-7222 to book an initial consultation.
-Thank you for watching.
+If you would like more information on this or other issues, please visit our website at www.separation.ca.
+If you would like advice on your own family law matter, please call 905-415-1636 to book a free initial consultation.